Skip to content

 Why Most People Are Trapped by Territorial Inflation

 You work hard, yet your bank account shows most of your income vanishing into rent and taxes before you can save.
+For scale: housing alone absorbed 33.4% of the average US household’s annual spending in 2024 — $26,266 of $78,535 — before a penny of income tax is counted (US Bureau of Labor Statistics, Consumer Expenditure Survey 2024).
+In a high-rent metro the housing share runs well above that average.
 You’re exhausted by the environment, but you can’t afford to leave it.
 This is the core hack: expensive cities are engineered so your income barely covers the cost of living in that same city.
+For moving money across borders without the hidden bank spread, Wise uses the real mid-market rate with a flat, visible fee.

 The mechanism is simple.
 High-cost metros — London, San Francisco, New York, Toronto — have inflated rents, property taxes, and service costs to match high local wages.
 But here’s the trap inside the trap: lose your job or take an income dip, and you’re suddenly insolvent.
 Your lifestyle is held hostage by one geographic location.
 You’re not building wealth; you’re running on a treadmill that bills you to stand still.